therealOri/Genter/README.md

 <br />

 # Notice! 💢
-It is very important to keep backups of your keys and data as without it you CAN NOT decrypt your passwords or recover anything.
+- It is very important to keep backups of your keys and data as without it you CAN NOT decrypt your passwords or recover anything.
 It is advised that you keep a backup of your master key and password database file as well on a USB or external SSD.
 If in the event of anything getting compromized and you need to change your key and encrypted data/your passwords that used your key, you can change your key and encryption automatically using passgen.

-By using PassGen you understand the risk of data encryption and the always possible risk of losing data.
+> By using PassGen you understand the risk of data encryption and the always possible risk of losing data.
 I am hereby not liable or responisble for any loss of data and or if you lose your key and are unable to decrypt your passwords/data.
 Everything lies in your hands in terms of how well you keep your master key safe and your data backed up.
+(It is reccomended that you make keys using passgen).

+- Because Passgen is only being worked on by me currently, security may not be the best it could be and I may not be aware of better methods.
+I am still learning more everyday.
+If you know of better methods of password encryption or of better ways of doing anything, PLEASE!! bring it to my attention and or make a pull request and fix the issue!
+Don't be like the people on r/Python and just tell me there's an issue and not provide any ways of fixing the problem or providing no resources to look into to help make passgen better/fix the issue.
+Help out if you find any issues, I will always be very appreciative of any help! <3

+> By using the passgen password manager feature, you ackowledge that you are aware of the above information and accpet what has been said and are using it at your own risk.
 __ __